juliantao/asce-quarto/README.md

 ```

 * Add `\appendix` before the appendix sections so that the section titles can be properly rendered.
-  When refereeing an appendix section, currently the prefix `Appendix` is written out.
+  When referencing an appendix section, currently the prefix `Appendix` is written out.
   But since we defined the default prefix for cross-referencing sections as `Section`,
   now it is rendered into an awkward format `Appendix Section I`.